schvabodka-man/formatter-cli/Readme.md

 # CLI interface
 App takes args from -s key and simply prints result to stdout.
+I've implemented stuff like diff and colored output.
+For full list of options check -h(or --help)

 # Stuff from me
  * "Smart" upcasing of the first char.
 The app is upcasing not just first char, but first letter in sentence.